2023 Los Angeles Angels season

-The 2023 Los Angeles Angels season will be the 63rd season of the Los Angeles Angels franchise in the American League, the 58th in Anaheim, and their 58th season playing their home games at Angel Stadium.
+The 2023 Los Angeles Angels season was the 63rd season of the Angels franchise in the American League, the 58th in Anaheim, and their 58th season playing their home games at Angel Stadium.
+Chasing history to try and reach their first playoff appearance since 2014, the Angels started 40–32, but subsequently collapsed and, on September 16, the Angels were eliminated from postseason contention, for the ninth straight year.
+They repeat their record from the previous year, which was 73–89.
+They set a mark with their eighth consecutive losing season, eclipsing the mark previously set by the 1971–1977 teams.
+The Angels drew an average home attendance of 32,599 in 81 home games in the 2023 MLB season, the 13th highest in the league.

 Offseason

-The Angels finished the 2022 season 74–88, 33 games out of first place.
+The Angels finished the 2022 season 73–89, 33 games out of first place.
 They missed the playoffs for the eighth consecutive season and now share the longest current playoff drought with the Tigers.
 Both teams have not made the playoffs since 2014.

 Rule changes

 Pursuant to the CBA, new rule changes will be in place for the 2023 season: